 New varieties of annual Vinca are highly resistant to the fungal diseases common to Florida’s humid summers.
 Look for varieties labeled Cora and Cora XDR for the best resistance.

 Petunia or Petchoa

 Popular in cool climates all summer long, the Petunia is a winter-season flower throughout Florida.
 The new Petchoa (Petunia x Calibrachoa) considerably extends the season and is easier to grow in warm years.
 Pay attention to this new plant.
 Use it in containers and hanging baskets as you would use Petunias.

 In wet weather the Petunia flower is quickly damaged; newer varieties are considerably improved however.
 The Petchoa does not have this problem and offers a longer growing season.
 This is a very new product.
 Keep aware of improvements and new varieties to come.

 Hardy Alyssum is a desirable edging anywhere during the cool season in Florida.
 In South Florida, Bacopa appears, so far, to extend the season into our summers.

 Alyssum has a tiny, delicate flower, the bloom of the Bacopa is slightly larger.
 Bacopa is absolutely unable to accept being completely dried out.
 They both provide an attractive training appearance in containers, hanging baskets and window boxes.

 Florida is the place to live with blooming flowers all year long.
-And we have learned that the best way to achive the constantly blooming effect is to combine annual and perennial plants.
-The annual flowers will bloom every day and the blooming versions of perennial plants will bloom, rest and rebloom for your garden.
+We have learned that the best way to achieve the constantly blooming effect is to combine annual and perennial plants.
+The annual flowers will bloom every day and the blooming versions of perennial plants will bloom, rest, and rebloom for your garden.